open-access-policies/health-tech/Security/Policies/sec-pol-007.md

 **3.2.1 Data Handling Requirements**

 **ePHI and Sensitive Data Protection:**
-- Prohibition of entering ePHI into public AI systems or cloud-based AI services without appropriate safeguards
-- Business Associate Agreements (BAAs) required for all AI vendors processing ePHI
+- The use of ePHI or any other Restricted data is strictly prohibited in any public or third-party AI system unless the service is explicitly listed in the company's Approved AI Service Catalog and is governed by a signed Business Associate Agreement (BAA).
-- Data minimization principles applied to AI training and inference data
+- Data minimization principles shall be applied to all AI training and inference data, ensuring only the minimum necessary data is used for the intended purpose.
-- Encryption requirements for data at rest and in transit for AI systems
+- Encryption is required for all data at rest and in transit for AI systems handling Confidential or Restricted data.
-- Access controls and audit logging for all AI system interactions involving sensitive data
+- Access to AI systems handling sensitive data shall be logged and reviewed at least quarterly.

 **Data Anonymization and De-identification:**
-- Proper de-identification procedures for healthcare data used in AI systems
-- Anonymization techniques for removing personal identifiers from training data
+- When healthcare data is used for AI model training, it must be de-identified in accordance with the standards set forth in the HIPAA Privacy Rule (45 CFR § 164.514), using either the Safe Harbor method or Expert Determination.
+- The de-identification method used must be documented and the documentation retained.
-- Regular validation of de-identification effectiveness
+- Regular validation of de-identification effectiveness shall be conducted.
-- Documentation of anonymization methods and their limitations
-- Prohibition of re-identification attempts on anonymized data
+- Any attempt to re-identify individuals from a de-identified dataset is strictly prohibited.

 **3.2.2 Third-Party AI Service Usage**

 **Approved AI Services:**
-- Maintenance of approved AI service catalog with security and privacy assessments
+- The AI Governance Committee shall maintain an inventory of approved AI services, including documentation of their security and privacy assessments
 - Contractual requirements for data protection, privacy, and compliance
 - Vendor assessment including data handling practices, security controls, and compliance certifications
 - Geographic data location restrictions and cross-border transfer limitations